 To be eligible for registration the student must complete an Academic Petition to document that they have:

 - 1. At least junior standing

 - 2. A GPA of at least 3.0

-- 3. The approval of the instructor for the course, the Department Chair, Graduation Coach, and the Registrar
+- The approval of the instructor for the course, the student's advisor, and the Department Chair.

+- 4. Petition filed with the Registrar

 Directed Research